 - Move from “-ing” to 1, 2” without a pause.
 Those are your vowel sounds and these will be the quietest sounds.

 We have also a more extended article describing the setup, maintenance and voice tips improving audio quality of your podcast.
-You can find them here: 19 voice tips – effective professional podcasting guide.
+You can find more voice tips here.